Klenkes/AjaxSave/README.md

 Thanks to Apeisa and his great Fredi font-end module, from where some logic is borrowed to save the page via ajax.
 Thanks to Philipp 'Soma' Urlich for the original AutoSave based on Apeisas code.

+## 0.1.3
+- Removed useless generation of second button
+- Removed more leftover code
+- Added a default value for button text